hahminlew/fashion-product-generator/README.md

 - `top, The Supreme x Stussy Oversized Cotton Black Hoodie, a photography of a black shirt with a hood on and a logo on the chest.`
 - `bottom, The IAB Studio x Stussy Dye Sweat Wooven Shorts, a photography of a short pants with a logo.`

-**A more precise model will be released soon.
+**A more precise model has been released!
 Please try to generate products through prompt engineering!*

 ## Dependencies